yunguid/personal_site/Readme.md

 ## Luke Young Personal Site

-- I used a this template which I found online.
+- I used this template which I found online.
 - This site is subject to change and is fairly new.
 I plan to update it with new ideas over time.